MicrosoftDocs/microsoft-365-community/Community/microsoft365-maturity-model--collaboration.md

 ####  Governance & Security

-- There is strong understanding of the value and risk of collaboration and governance and security approaches are implemented to minimize data leakage, allow and prevent sharing as needed, to reactively review or investigate activities.
+- There is a strong understanding of the value and risk of collaboration and governance and security approaches are implemented to minimize data leakage, allow and prevent sharing as needed, to reactively review or investigate activities.
 - There are time, location, device and person limits on access to content and collaboration between people
 - Content is protected to ensure history of changes, prior versions etc. remain accessible for productivity and compliance purposes.
-Duplicate content is actively disallowed unless a scenario requires it.
+- Duplicate content is actively disallowed unless a scenario requires it - single version of the truth.
-- Processes are in place to minimize the risk of staff using out-dated information and files in collaborative decision making or activities
+- Processes are in place to minimize the risk of staff using out-dated information and files in collaborative decision making or activities.
-- There is auditable history of collaboration activities with an understand of how it can help support effective governance
+- There is an auditable history of collaboration activities with an understanding of how it can help support effective governance.
 - Collaboration extends to appropriate solutions within Microsoft 365 (ex.
 Task management in Planner).

 #### Information Architecture

-- Company-wide metadata may integrate with other enterprise systems (ERP, CRM).
+- Company-wide metadata may integrate with other enterprise systems (e.g., ERP, CRM).
+Consistency extends across platforms.
 - Enforcement of information structure, metadata, site and directory design ensures consistent use across roles and departments

 #### Content

-- Communication channels are used to separate topics
+- Communication channels are used to segregate topics.
-- There is a mechanism to segregate Work-in-Progress from Final / Approved, and to protect Finalized versions from change
+- There is a mechanism to segregate Work-in-Progress from Final / Approved, and to protect Finalized versions from change.
 - Content can be shared across organizational boundaries enabling efficient collaboration with partners, clients etc. without loss of control or governance.
 - Strategies are in place and effective for remote and offline working on collaborative content.

-#### Task management
+#### Task Management

 - Task management tools are consistently and widely used to track and monitor team, department and organizational activities.
-- There are shared notifications for activity updates alongside on-demand ‘at-a-glance’ insights
+- There are shared notifications for activity updates alongside on-demand ‘at-a-glance’ insights.
 - There is active support for multiple collaboration modes, including real-time co-working and co-editing, ‘as-needed’ collaboration.
 - Collaborative activities are largely unconstrained by geography or time zone.
-- Most activities can be completed collaboratively, with simple mechanisms to find and access co-workers
+- Most activities can be completed collaboratively, with simple mechanisms to find and access co-workers.
 - There are tools and processes in place to protect individuals’ time from interruptions.
-Diary management is well-established, availability for collaborative work is managed (including real-time presence and ‘focus’ time slots)
+- Diary management is well-established, and availability for collaborative work is managed (including real-time presence and ‘focus’ time slots).
-- Mobile, remote and office scenarios are equally supported
+- Mobile, remote, and office scenarios are equally supported.

 #### Impacts

 At this level, users rely on the platform for their day to day work as well as for special interest areas that contribute to company culture.
-They understand and follow governance best practices, with a high degree of trust in the platform.
+The platform is seen as work-enhancing, not detrimental.
+Users understand and follow governance best practices, with a high degree of trust in the platform.
 The collaborative experience is fluid and largely frictionless, allowing easy access to internal and external colleagues on demand.

 ### Level 500